snowball3605/Lumina-DCbot/README.md

 ## Introduction

-Lumina is a **multi-functional** Discord bot that aims to make server management something everyone can do.
+Lumina is a Discord bot that combines **plug-in functionality** and **hot reloading**. allowing users to customize the features they want.
-Lumina is developed based on Kotlin, JDA, **Responsive Programming**.
-It **supports 10 languages**, including common ones like Chinese and English, and allows users to **translate text as needed**.

 ## Functions